mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/structure-type.md

 ---
 title: StructureType class
-description: Represents a structured type in a DataLink connection, which can contain multiple other types.
+description: "Represents a structured type in a DataLink connection, which can contain multiple other types. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents a structured type in a DataLink connection, which can contain multiple other types.